deezombiedude612/oop-labs/docs/src/archive/202108/lab05.md

 # Practical 05: Methods

 Aside from being able to modularize code, using methods is integral to when we start covering Classes and Objects in the next session.
-This practical introduces use of methods that will be used alongside the main method.

-## Functions or Methods.. what gives!?
+::: tip INFO

-Methods and functions tend to be used interchangably (and in erroneous fashion a lot of the time); however, methods have a deeper meaning than functions.
+Methods and functions tend to be used interchangably, however methods have a deeper meaning than functions.
 Functions are used to carry out a process that changes input into output.
 Whether these functions are useful in a certain context is dependent on when and/or where they are used.

-Within the OOP context, these functions are sometimes called methods (or operations).
+Within the OOP context, these functions are sometimes called methods (sometimes called operations).
-You can view methods as like **a way how objects do things**.
+You can view methods as like a way how objects do things.
 For example, the method a person speaks involves opening their mouth and letting out their voice.
-Here, if you were to model a person as a class, this class would have a speaking function that's referred as a method.
 In this case, unlike functions, methods are meant to have meaningful purposes.

-::: tip BOTTOM LINE
-If a function can be attributed to an object, it's called a method.
-In fully object-oriented languages like in Java where everything is built in classes, all functions are called methods.
-More about classes and objects will be covered in the next lecture.
 :::

 ## Activity: Decomposing a Complex Program into Methods